Philadelphia Head-On Collisions Accident Lawyer

 When a driver travels the wrong way – against the flow of traffic – or drifts across a center line, the consequences are often deadly.
 Wrong-way crashes tend to occur on highways, when drivers mistake exit ramps for on-ramps.
 Head-on collisions on high-speed roads are usually fatal, and if victims survive, they are often left with disabling injuries.

-If you’ve suffered an injury in a head-on collision or lost a loved one in a wrong-way crash, you need an experienced personal injury attorney on your side.
+If you’ve suffered an injury in a head-on collision or lost a loved one in a wrong-way crash, you need an experienced personal injury lawyer on your side.
 Wapner Newman’s legal team has a long history of helping injury victims in New Jersey and the greater Philadelphia area get the compensation they need for their injuries and losses.
 Don’t wait to ask for help.
 Contact us today to request your free, no-obligation case consultation.

 A study conducted by the Federal Highway Administration and the Michigan Department of Transportation found that most head-on crashes occur at night – of the 110 crashes analyzed, 57 percent occurred between 11 p.m. and 6 a.m.
 In nine of those crashes, researchers could not determine whether a driver was under the influence of drugs or alcohol; but of the remaining 101 wrong-way crashes, 60 percent of drivers were under the influence of drugs and/or alcohol at the time of the crash.